alaminio/alaminio/README.md

 a software engineer specialized in both front-end & back-end. prefer backend job. learning golang.

-I am an experienced web developer having eight years of experience.
-For the last three years, I have been working solely in the Laravel framework.
-Besides Laravel as a primary back-end tool, I have experience with many front-end tools like Jquery, ReactJS, Bootstrap, TailwindCSS, etc. I have working experience with NodeJS with ExpressJS, WordPress theme & plugin development.
+With a deep understanding of various JavaScript frameworks, I have a proven track record in architecting and developing highly efficient web applications.
+My expertise lies in leveraging the strengths of different frameworks to create scalable and innovative solutions that deliver exceptional user experiences.

 - 🔭 I’m currently working on "API development for money transfer mobile apps using Laravel".
-- 🌱 I’m currently learning golang, postgresql.
+- 🌱 I’m currently learning golang.
-- 👯 I’m looking to work on reactjs, nodejs, golang.
+- 👯 I’m looking to work on reactjs, nodejs, nestjs, nextjs projects.

 **Languages and Tools:**